 Membership:

-Members will consist of dancers and musicians.
+Members will consist of dancers, characters and musicians.

 All members will be subject to the regulations of the constitution, and by joining Tower Ravens will be deemed to accept these regulations and codes of conduct that the club has adopted.